About Us

 Before 1948, African-American musicians were, by and large, precluded from playing in or performing with American orchestras.
 Although William Grant Still actually conducted the Los Angeles Philharmonic in a concert at the Hollywood Bowl in 1936 (making him the first African-American to conduct a major American orchestra, and perhaps the first African-American to conduct a major orchestra anywhere in the world), his appearance with the orchestra was a rare occurrence.
 History does not record any African-American being hired by any American orchestra prior to 1948.

-institutions before 1948, Black musicians sought entry into the ranks of American orchestras prior to 1948 as well.
+Just as Black Americans had sought admission into mainstream American institutions before 1948, Black musicians sought entry into the ranks of American orchestras prior to 1948 as well.
 But the doors to those American institutions were firmly shut and locked.

 So, just as Blacks developed many institutions of their own as places for African- American expression - like Black-owned banks, Negro Newspapers and the Negro Baseball Leagues, African-Americans around the country created orchestras to give Blacks an opportunity to learn, play and enjoy orchestral music.
 As a practical matter, these fledgling orchestras were the only place where African-Americans musicians could participate in orchestral music, and where Black audiences could enjoy symphonic concerts.
 The concert halls were open for Black audiences to